New Incentives for Energy Efficiency, Electrification and Renewable Energy through the Inflation Reduction Act!

 - Federal Solar Tax Credits for Businesses

-We are currently in the process of updating our Sustainable Building Incentives Directory that includes state and local incentives for sustainable building in addition to these federal ones.
-In the meantime, please see this website for other federal and state incentives, and the City of Flagstaff's webpages if you live within City limits.
+Our Sustainable Building Incentives Directory includes state and local incentives for sustainable building in addition to these federal ones.
 You are able to utilize federal, state and City incentives for the same work.